Enjoy a free carillon concert

-VENICE — The Venice Institute for Performing Arts and The Venice Carillon Foundation will present a free carillon concert featuring Gijsbert Kok at 4 p.m.
-Jan.
-16.
+The Venice Institute for Performing Arts and The Venice Carillon Foundation will present a free carillon concert featuring Gijsbert Kok at 4 p.m.
+Thursday.

 This is the inaugural Florida Carillon Festival which will bring four world-class musicians to Venice to play this unique instrument.

-The festival starts on Jan.
-16 at 4 p.m with Kok who studied organ, church music, improvisation, and music theory at the Royal Conservatoire in The Hague and at the Codarts Conservatoire in Rotterdam.
+The festival starts at 4 p.m with Kok who studied organ, church music, improvisation and music theory at the Royal Conservatoire in The Hague and at the Codarts Conservatoire in Rotterdam.

 He studied the carillon at the Netherlands Carillon School in Amersfoort.
 Kok has won prizes at several carillon contests.
 Currently, he is carillonneur of The Hague, Scheveningen, Voorschoten and Zoetermeer (The Netherlands).